filipdadgar/FD_Varukorg/README.md

 ### 🛒 BasketActivity (Shopping Cart)
 - Display all selected products with images and information
-- Calculate and display total price
+- **Quantity controls** with + and - buttons for each product
+- **Real-time price calculation** that updates as quantities change
+- **Automatic item removal** when quantity reaches zero
-- Handle empty shopping carts
+- Handle empty shopping carts with visual feedback
 - Responsive design with RecyclerView

 ### ✅ ConfirmActivity (Order Confirmation)